Massachusetts in the American Civil War: Aftermath and Reconstruction era

 As early as 1867, however, a national backlash against Radical Republicans and their sweeping civil rights programs made them increasingly unpopular, even in Massachusetts.
 When Sumner attempted in 1867 to propose dramatic reforms, including integrated schools in the South and re-distribution of land to former slaves, even Wilson refused to support him.
-By the 1870s, Radical Republicans had diminished in power and Reconstruction proceeded along more moderate lines.
+By the 1870s, Republicans had diminished in power and Reconstruction proceeded along more moderate lines.

 Culturally speaking, post-Civil War Massachusetts ceased to be a national center of idealistic reform movements (such as evangelicalism, temperance and antislavery) as it had been before the war.
 Growing industrialism, partly spurred on by the war, created a new culture of competition and materialism.

 In 1869, Boston was the site of the National Peace Jubilee, a massive gala to honor veterans and to celebrate the return of peace.
 Conceived by composer Patrick Gilmore, who had served in an army band, the celebration was held in a colossal arena in Boston's Back Bay neighborhood designed to hold 100,000 attendees and specifically built for the occasion.
 A new hymn was commissioned for the occasion, written by Oliver Wendell Holmes Sr. and set to American Hymn by Matthais Keller.
 Spanning five days, the event featured a chorus of nearly 11,000 and an orchestra of more than 500 musicians.
 It was the largest musical gathering on the continent up to that time.